popmonkey/rsync.net-scripts/README.md

 -   `restore_system_bm.sh`: The second stage for restoring to **bare metal**.
 Makes the system bootable.
 -   `restore_system_vm.sh`: The second stage for restoring to a **virtual machine**.
 -   `restore_lxc.sh`: A standalone script to restore an individual LXC container to a running host.
--   `rsync-run.sh`: A helper script that prevents errors if files are moved/deleted during a long backup.
 -   `backup-exclude.list`: A file containing a list of paths to **exclude from backups**.
 -   `restore-exclude.list`: A file containing a list of paths to **exclude from restores**.